-Operating Expense Ratio, Financial Expense Ratio, and Total Expense Ratio show an upward trend until 2012, a sharp decline in 2013, and a rise in 2014.
-As PPAF has misused Third Project funds of \$250m for personal benefits, it might impact decreased OPR, FER, and TER in 2013.
+Operating Expense Ratio, Financial Expense Ratio and Total Expense Ratio are showing firstly an upward trend till 2012, a sharp decline in 2013 and again rise in 2014.
+As, PPAF has misused Third Project funds of \$250m for personal benefits, so it might have impact on decreased OPR, FER and TER in 2013.